★ Worldbuilding :: A J Thompson Creations ★

 Irukandji

-I'm best known for creating the Kingdom of Irukandji, a virtual world that has existed on multiple virtual world platforms, including Second Life, InWorldz, and DigiWorldz.
+I'm best known for creating the Kingdom of Irukandji, a publicly-accessible virtual world that has existed on multiple platforms, including Second Life, InWorldz, and DigiWorldz.

 Irukandji is a chain of tropical islands that came to life in 2006, and exists to the present day.
 At its peak, the Irukandji Continent was massive, the largest virtual world in the southern hemisphere.
 Seven hundred people from around the world lived in my gated kingdom, renting land, making friends, and building their own visions of paradise to complement my own.